-Policy 5.3-6: Avoid light pollution and unnecessary glare by requiring development projects to use design features and shielding methods that cast outdoor light downward
+- Policy 5.3-6: Avoid light pollution and unnecessary glare by requiring development projects to use design features and shielding methods that cast outdoor light downward and minimize glare and to install the minimum amount of outdoor lighting necessary for safety and security. - Policy 5.3-9: Promote the healthy growth of trees and control the removal of trees within the city.

-Plan Title Policy/Summary and minimize glare and to install the minimum amount of outdoor lighting necessary for safety and security.
-Policy 5.3-9: Promote the healthy growth of trees and control the removal of trees within the city.
-City of San Carlos City of San Carlos General Plan (2009) The San Carlos General Plan, adopted in 2009, establishes the following policies and guidelines relevant to the project: Land Use Element Policy LU-2.2: Strive to maintain the character of the historic Downtown core, which is centered at the 1100 and 1200 blocks of San Carlos Avenue and the 600, 700, and 800 blocks of Laurel Street.
-Policy LU-3.2: Encourage development that respects the character of the historic Downtown core.
+Plan Title Policy/Summary City of San Carlos City of San Carlos General Plan (2009) The San Carlos General Plan, adopted in 2009, establishes the following policies and guidelines relevant to the project: Land Use Element Policy LU-2.2: Strive to maintain the character of the historic Downtown core, which is centered at the 1100 and 1200 blocks of San Carlos Avenue and the 600, 700, and 800 blocks of Laurel Street.
+Policy LU-2.3: Encourage development that respects the character of the historic Downtown core.
 Policy LU-8.1: Require all development to feature high quality design that enhances the visual character of San Carlos.
 Policy LU-8.2: Ensure that new development is sensitive to the character of adjacent structures and the immediate neighborhood.
-Policy LU-8.3: Encourage design features and amenities in new development and redevelopment, including, but not limited to: a.
-Interconnected street layout. b.
-Clustering of buildings. c.
-Landscaping on each lot. d.
+Policy LU-8.3: Encourage design features and amenities in new development and redevelopment, including, but not limited to: Interconnected street layout.
+Clustering of buildings.
+Landscaping on each lot.
 Visual buffers. e.
 Facilitation of pedestrian activity. f.
 Distinctiveness and variety in architectural design.
 Policy LU-8.4: Promote pedestrian-scaled design through site planning, building design, finish details and landscaping for all types of development by requiring height and locational transitions between buildings of varied levels that are sensitive to the interrelationships of surrounding uses and structures, especially residential.
-Policy LU-8.2: Maintain railroad corridor development and design guidelines unless an action conflicts with other parts of the General Plan.
+Policy LU-8.21: Maintain railroad corridor development and design guidelines unless an action conflicts with other parts of the General Plan.
 Policy LU-11.1: Require high quality design for buildings at visually significant locations in gateway areas.
-Policy LU-11.3: Encourage design features, such as landscaping, art, and displays in gateway areas that are welcoming, attractive, and contribute to a unique sense of place.
+Policy LU-11.2: Encourage design features, such as landscaping, art, and displays in gateway areas that are welcoming, attractive, and contribute to a unique sense of place.
 Policy LU-11.3: Encourage distinctive architectural features, such as tower elements or a plaza at building entry, for buildings located at visually significant locations within gateway areas.
-Policy LU-11.6: Discourage distinctive architectural features, such as tow San Carlos Depot and San Carlos Museum (former San Carlos Fire House).
+Policy LU-11.4: Ensure that building placement, frontage treatments, and landscaping enhance the pedestrian experience and increase accessibility within gateway areas.
+Policy LU-11.6: Discourage the use of sound walls within gateway areas.
+If sound walls cannot be avoided, ensure that soundwalls are designed to be attractive and well landscaped.
+Policy LU-11.12: Develop welcoming gateway areas that emphasize the unique qualities of San Carlos.
+Policy LU-12.8: Retain the exterior architectural character and setting of the Historical San Carlos Depot and San Carlos Museum (former San Carlos Fire House).
+City of Redwood City City of Redwood City General Plan (2010) The Redwood City General plan was adopted in October 2010 and outlines the goals, policies, and programs for the city.
+The following goals and policies are relevant to the project: Natural Resources Tratalal 1 1000al 000